The Counting of the Omer

 Day 28 Meditation:

-Netzach (Enduring Persistence to Overcome and be Victorious) with Malchut (Sovereign Servant Leadership)…
+Today on day 28 of counting the Omer up to Shavu’ot we meditate on how Netzach (Enduring Persistence to Overcome and be Victorious) correlates with Malchut (Sovereign Servant Leadership)…

 Sovereignty is the cornerstone of endurance.
 Endurance that encompasses the previous six qualities is indeed a tribute and testimony to the majesty of the human spirit.